lbounif/KrishnaFramework/README.md

 # Intorduction
 Created simple framework for the people one who wants to use for their Projects.
 It has integration with POM,TestNG and Allure Reports.
 For the Logging Log4j also integrated.

+# Installation
+By default it has configured with Chrome browser with Mac Platform.
+Download the chromedriver for your platform from [ChromeDriver](http://chromedriver.chromium.org/downloads).

+Replace your chromedriver in the **/driver** directory.

 # Custom Function

 Refer the LoginPage.Java.
 Once you inherit the BaseClass, you can use our custom function.